5 fun drawing games for kids that spark creativity and connection

 How to play this drawing game:

-- Step 1: Roll the dice and check the number on your dice on the first line (Elements).
+Step 1: Roll the dice and check the first row (Elements).

-If you don’t have that element on your paper, add it to your drawing.
-Then your turn ends.
+- If you don’t have that element yet, add it to your drawing.

 Drawing game #2: Guess and draw game